-Osher Lifelong Learning Institute (OLLI) at SF State is an active community of peers age 50 and up engaged in learning through classes, interest groups, and events at the SF State downtown and main campuses.
-Stimulating and provocative six-week courses provide personal and social enrichment, taught by current and retired SF State professors and other experts.
+Osher Lifelong Learning Institute (OLLI) at SF State is an active community of peers age 50 and up engaged in learning through classes, interest groups and events.
+Stimulating and provocative six-week courses and short Mini Courses provide personal and social enrichment, taught by current and retired professors and other experts.

 Join an open and nurturing community of instructors and lifelong learners committed to the joy of learning.
-All membership packages are valid for one year from membership start date.
-If you have any questions about membership packages or course registration, please call 415-817-4243.
+Annual membership is valid for one year from membership start date.

 Support Lifelong Learning at SF State